dustin/dustin.sallings.org/_posts/2010-04-01-why-not-maven.markdown

 who do choose maven.
 I've put effort into making this so, and that effort has been slowly thwarted over time.

-I'm putting effort into making this work as easily as possible for everyone, but if you find my software being built through maven, it's because of some hard work of others.
+I intend to continue my efforts to make this work as easily as possible for everyone, but if you find my software being built through maven, it's because of some hard work of others.

 [maven]: http://maven.apache.org/
 [buildfile]: http://github.com/dustin/java-memcached-client/blob/master/buildfile